kibotrel/DiscordBox-Docs/README.md

 The full documentation is available on [docs.discordbox.dev](https://docs.discordbox.dev), powered by [VitePress](https://vitepress.vuejs.org/).

+> 🚧 It is still a work in progress, some pages may be missing or incomplete.

 ## ✨ Contributing

 Contributions are welcome, feel free to open an issue or submit a pull request.